CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 Cable ducts (eg floor ducts, sill channels, flatbeds, outside pipes) are to be sufficiently dimensioned.
 On the one hand, there must be enough space to be able to make any necessary extensions to the network.
 On the other hand, to prevent crosstalk (mutual interference of cables), it may be necessary to maintain minimum distances between the cables.
 In particular, in the use of common routes for energy and IT cabling to ensure that the routes are separated by a central bar.
 Just a simple separate management of power cables and IT cables can be disrupted IT usually avoided.
 If it is not possible to build roads with sufficient reserves, at least care should be taken that there is enough space in the area of ​​the route to accommodate extensions.
 If wall and ceiling openings are designed in sufficient size, it is possible to dispense with later noise, dirt and cost-intensive work.
 When using fire barriers that can be retrofitted, breakthroughs can be prepared in such a way that protection against fire and smoke is always guaranteed, while the tracking of cables remains possible at any time without any problem.

-It should be noted that breakthroughs through walls with a fire resistance class may only occupy up to 60% in order to achieve effective partitioning of these openings.
+It should be noted that penetrations through walls with a fire resistance class may only occupy up to 60% in order to effectively block these openings.
 If necessary, breakthroughs should be provided for later extensions during the construction and these should initially be closed by means of soft bulkheads or fire protection cushions.

 It is important that the route dimensioning must always be planned in connection with the selection of the cable types.
 For example, by using several multi-core cables, space can be saved over many small cables.
 The use of shielded cables or fiber optic cables can prevent crosstalk.
 Thus, even on track paths with little space trouble-free operation can be guaranteed.

 When planning cable routes, care must be taken to avoid identifiable sources of danger.
 Basically, routes should only be laid in areas that are accessible only within the premises of an institution.
 A clear structure of the routes facilitates the control.
 Routes and individual cables should always be laid in such a way that they are protected against direct damage by persons, vehicles and machines.

 The location of equipment should be selected so that the cables connected to it are not in the running or driving area.
-If this can not be avoided, the cables must be protected by suitable ducting systems in accordance with the expected loads.
+If this can not be avoided, the cables must be protected according to the expected loads by means of suitable duct systems.

 As a general rule, make sure there is sufficient strain relief for the cables in the connectors when connecting the device.
 Sometimes it may be useful to dispense with the intended screwing of plugs.
 In case of excessive tensile load then only connectors are torn apart and not the plug-cable or plug device soldering.

 Underground garages are a major problem for damage-reducing cable management.
 Due to the safety circuits and the long open times of entrance gates, the access of third parties to underground garages can never be ruled out.
 Due to the usually low ceiling heights, it is possible with simple means to gain access to there running paths.
 Trains in the driving range can be below the permissible vehicle height.
 Damage or destruction of the tracks and cables due to vehicles that are too high can not be ruled out.

 In buildings shared with third parties, care must be taken to ensure that cables do not pass through their areas in floor, ceiling or wall ducts.
-All duct systems are to be closed off mechanically in relation to the externally used areas.
+All duct systems are to be closed mechanically in relation to the foreign-occupied areas.
 It is better to let them end at the area borders.
 Due to areas with a high risk of fire, as far as possible no cables should be laid.
 If this is not possible and the functional integrity of all cables lying on the route is required, the corresponding route area must be provided with fire barriers.
-If the functional integrity is only required for individual cables, a suitable cable and the associated fastening should be selected for this purpose.
+If the functional integrity is only required for individual cables, a suitable cable and the corresponding fastening should be selected for this purpose.
 A function maintenance cable can never fulfill the required function alone.
 The cable system is to be considered as a whole, including the attachment, such as routes, clamps or pipes.
 It is equally important that the cable system can not be destroyed by parts above it without function preservation, if they fall in case of fire.

 In production plants, high inductive loads and resulting interference fields can be expected.
 These are also to be considered when laying the tracks and cables.
 The same applies to the protection of the cables as with the fire barrier.

-For ground tracks, a warning tape must be laid about 10 cm above the track.
+For ground tracks, a warning tape must be laid approx. 10 cm above the track.
 With individual cables (without tube), the installation of cable covers makes sense.

 Lines must be routed so that a storm can not move them.
 For example, care should be taken to ensure that cables on free roof surfaces are adequately secured at least every 5 m.
 It should be taken into account that strong forces can act on the cables or cable strands during a storm.
 In addition, cables must be protected against mechanical damage as objects could fall on them.
 Cables on roof surfaces or in areas covered with lamellar walls should therefore always be laid in protective tubes.